Johor Bahru – Singapore RTS Link

-The RTS Link is the proposed international cross-border rapid transit system that would connect Woodlands, Singapore and Johor Bahru, Johor, Malaysia, crossing the Straits of Johor.
-If the project proceeds, it will operate as a simple 2-station shuttle between Woodlands North RTS Station, Singapore, and Bukit Chagar RTS Station, Johor Bahru, Malaysia.
+The RTS Link is the future international cross-border driverless Light Rail Transit (LRT) system that will connect Woodlands North, Singapore and Johor Bahru, Johor, Malaysia, crossing the Straits of Johor.

 RTS Link Route Map

 *NOTE: Interchange connections are speculative based on current available information and services.

 Route map produced by The Star.

 RTS Link Stations